urbanogilson/lavandula/doc/api.md

 Let's break down each part of the program.

 This line creates an instance of the application builder.
-From here, you can call various builder functions that are part of the Lavandula API to customise your application behaviour.
+From here, you can call various builder functions that are part of the API to customise your application behaviour.
 More on this later.

 ```c
 AppBuilder builder = createBuilder();